nickeubank/practicaldatascience_book/_build/html/_sources/notebooks/PDS_not_yet_in_coursera/99_advice/mids_electives.md

 The following is a list of the most popular electives taken by MIDS students from 2020-2022 (based on number of students who have taken each class, ordered by popularity):

+- IDS 721: Data Analysis at Scale in Cloud
 - ECE 661: Computer Engineering Machine Learning and Deep Neural Nets
 - STA 602: Bayesian Statistical Modeling and Data Analysis
 - ECE 685D: Intro to Deep Learning